viraniriaz/portfolio/README.md

   - Identified different options to build machine learning solutions on Google Cloud.
 Describe a machine learning workflow and the key steps with Vertex AI and build a machine learning pipeline using AutoML.

-- **University of North Texas** | Graduate Teaching Assistant | Denton, USA
-  Jan 2023 - Present · 10 mos

-  - Applied pedagogical techniques and Canvas Learning Management Systems (LMS) to boost course participation by 15% and increase assignment completion rates by 10%.
-  - Utilized statistical analysis tools (Canvas Analytics) to enhance course content, resulting in a 20% increase in exam scores and a 95% course satisfaction rate among students.

 ## 🔍 Skills